 Other Savings Accounts

-In addition to traditional and high-yield savings accounts, there are other options for savings out there, like CDs and MMAs.
+In addition to traditional and high-yield savings accounts, there are other options for storing your savings, like CDs and MMAs.

 Savings Account vs. High-Yield Account